microsoft/AdaptiveCards/specs/DesignDiscussions/InputLabelPosition.md

 ## Overview
 Right now position of the label is always above to the input field.
 We want to provide more options to card authors to position the label.
 Now, labels can also be place inline with the input.
-It can provide better experience and more flexibity to card authors in different sceanrios.
+It can provide better experience and more flexibity to card authors in different scenarios.

 ## New Schema Changes in Adaptive Card